 6. Northeast Little League (San Antonio)

-Coming from Converse, expect about 11 min without traffic — San Antonio has enough nearby to make a half-day of it.
+Coming from Converse, expect about 11 min without traffic, and San Antonio has plenty nearby to make a half-day of it.

 Location: 11793 Bulverde Road, San Antonio, TX